adlnet/xAPI-Spec/xAPI-Communication.md

 The following authentication methods are defined within the specification.
 Any given LRS will implement at least one of these methods and might implement additional methods not defined within this specification.

-* <a name="4.0.s2.b1"></a>[OAuth 1.0 (RFC 5849)](http://tools.ietf.org/html/rfc5849), with signature methods of "HMAC-SHA1", "RSA-SHA1", and "PLAINTEXT"
+* <a name="4.0.s2.b1"></a>[OAuth 1.0 (RFC 5849)](http://tools.ietf.org/html/rfc5849), with signature methods of
+"HMAC-SHA1", "RSA-SHA1", and "PLAINTEXT"
 * <a name="4.0.s2.b2"></a>[HTTP Basic Authentication](http://tools.ietf.org/html/rfc7235)
 * <a name="4.0.s2.b3"></a>Common Access Cards

-While Common Access Cards are defined as an authentication option within this specification, the implementation details of this authentication method are not defined.
+While Common Access Cards are defined as an authentication method within this specification, the implementation details of this authentication method are not defined.
 The xAPI Working Group encourages LRS developers implementing Common Access Cards as an authentication method to collaborate in defining the details of this authentication method in a future version of this specification.

-No further details are provided to describe HTTP Basic Authentication as this authentication method is clearly and completely defined in [RFC 7235](http://tools.ietf.org/html/rfc7235).
+No further details are provided in this specification to describe HTTP Basic Authentication as this authentication method is clearly and completely defined in [RFC 7235](http://tools.ietf.org/html/rfc7235).

 ###### <a name="4.0.s3"></a>Requirements

 * <a name="4.0.s3.b1"></a>The LRS MUST support authentication using at least one of the authentication methods defined in this specification.

 * <a name="4.0.s3.b2"></a>The LRS MUST handle making, or delegating, decisions on the validity of Statements, and determining what operations might be performed based on the credentials used.

 <a name="authdefs"/>